Families accuse Minnesota food truck and wellness centre of funding New Age ‘cult’

 The investigation also identified 15 people who had legally changed their names since joining the group.

-The Independent has contacted representatives of Bad Rooster and Soulful Journey for comment.
+“The personal attacks on social media, and now in the media, are patently false and solely designed to harm Soulaire Allerai and Bad Rooster because of the tremendous success and goodwill they have earned over the years,” Stacy Bettison, a spokesperson for Ms Allerai and Bad Rooster, told The Independent in a statement.
+“The individuals spreading these lies are trying to find a scapegoat for their own problems.”

-Ms Allerai has denied any wrongdoing, and allegations that Soulful Journey is a cult.
+Ms Bettison said Soulful Journey is not a cult.

+“Soulaire Allerai is not a cult leader, and she does not brainwash people,” she said, adding, “The people who take classes from Soulaire Allerai decide whether to talk to their families⸺or not.”

-"I sit and cry and don’t understand why complete strangers jump on a bandwagon and you know nothing about what’s being said," she said in video on social media in July.
+"I sit and cry and don’t understand why complete strangers jump on a bandwagon and you know nothing about what’s being said," Ms Allerari said in video on social media in July.

+Those associated with the food truck business say it isn’t tied to the families making accusations against it.

 "The food truck has no association to these women," Bad Rooster co-owner Soulmar Allerai, who is unrelated to Soulaire Allerai, in a July interview with the Mineapolis StarTribune.
 "This has been just really unfortunate. ...
 It’s very scary to see how much damage can be done in such a short period of time. ...
 I honestly don’t know where these rumors came to be."